VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 ### Overview
 This tutorial includes an overview of the contextual bandits approach to reinforcement learning and describes how to approach a contextual bandit problem using Vowpal Wabbit.
 You will learn how to use Vowpal Wabbit in a contextual bandit setting with the Python tutorial—including when and how to work with different contextual bandits approaches, how to format data, and understand the results.
 No prior knowledge of contextual bandits or Vowpal Wabbit is required.

+## What is reinforcement learning?

+[Reinforcement learning](https://docs.microsoft.com/en-us/azure/cognitive-services/personalizer/concepts-reinforcement-learning) is a machine learning paradigm used to train models for sequential decision making.
+It involves using algorithms concerned with how a software agent takes suitable actions in complex environments and uses the feedback to maximize reward over time.
+This approach provides the freedom to enact specific user behavior, in a given context, and provide feedback on how the chosen behavior is rewarded based on the goal.

+## The contextual bandits approach to reinforcement learning

+Vowpal Wabbit founder John Langford coined the term [contextual bandits](http://hunch.net/~jl/projects/interactive/sidebandits/bandit.pdf) to describe a flexible subset of reinforcement learning.
+The contextual bandit approach to reinforcement learning frames decision-making (choices) between separate actions in a given context.

+The Microsoft Azure cloud-based API service [Personalizer]https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/ uses a bandit approach to reinforcement learning to help choose the best experience to show users — learning from real-time behavior to make choices between discrete actions in a given context.

 ### The contextual bandit problem

 In the contextual bandit problem, a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
 Contextual bandit algorithms  use additional side information (or context) to aid real world decision-making <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>.
 They work well for choosing actions in dynamic environments where options change rapidly, and the set of available actions is limited.

 ## Working with contextual bandits in Vowpal Wabbit